-Every specific traffic type, whether at the high-level, gives you insights into your audience.
-As you dig down deeper, for example with specific social media sites or referral sources, you learn more and more about your visitors.
+Every specific traffic type, even at a high level, gives you insights into your audience.
+As you dig deeper, you learn more and more about your visitors.

 This is invaluable for your marketing team, editors and web agency.
 You can optimise your advertising, SEO strategy, user journey, email campaigns, social media profiles and even traditional marketing campaigns.